pingidentity/terraform-provider-pingone/docs/resources/mfa_application_push_credential.md

 Optional:

 - `google_service_account_credentials` (String, Sensitive) A string in JSON format that represents the service account credentials of Firebase cloud messaging service.
-One of `key` or `google_service_account_credentials` must be specified.
+At least one of the following must be defined: `key`, `google_service_account_credentials`.
 - `key` (String, Sensitive, Deprecated) A string that represents the server key of the Firebase cloud messaging service.
-One of `key` or `google_service_account_credentials` must be specified.
+At least one of the following must be defined: `key`, `google_service_account_credentials`.

 <a id="nestedblock--hms"></a>